Originally wrote this as a note to friends.

 We'll avoid lingering inside.
 We'll wear a mask when we greet you at the front door, and when we walk you through the house to the patio.
 Fist bumps and elbow bumps seem like good greetings these days.
 Please wear a mask as you move through the house and avoid lingering indoors.

-We don't wear masks out back.
+We won't wear masks out back.
 We're generally unconcerned about outdoor transmission.
-Let's keep some distance – for example, we don't need to sit four to the couch – but so long as we're not breathing into each other's faces, we should be fine.
-We'll also turn on our industrial-strength fan to improve airflow.
+Let's keep some distance – for example, we don't need to sit four to the couch – but so long as we're not breathing into each other's faces, we should be okay.
+We'll also have an industrial-strength fan to improve airflow.

-We're comfortable serving you food and drink, and collecting your dirty dishes.
-We're comfortable sharing a meal (we have a grill), but we've also found that sometimes getting together for a desert and drink after dinner is lower anxiety for everyone.
+We're comfortable sharing a meal.
 No need to offer to help with meal prep or dishes – we know you would in normal times.
 No need to bring anything, but we do enjoy pastries.

-Our murkiest judgment call is what to do when Emma has playdates.
-We typically don't require her to wear a mask when playing outside with friends unless they're spending a lot of time in her clubhouse or having a hard time keeping distance.
+Kiddos generally don't wear masks outside.
+We typically don't require kiddos to wear a mask when playing outside unless they're spending a lot of time in her clubhouse.
 Kids are at low risk, being outside is low risk.
 That said, we're cool playing this by ear with you.

 Come on over!

-We're so thankful that you're coming over!
+With all that said — We're so thankful that you're coming over!
 It's such a luxury to spend face-to-face time with friends.
-Hopefully, for a few hours, things can feel normal again.

 See you soon!